racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/HowTo/Home/ExecuteRemoteScripts.md

 @metadata title=Execute Remote Scripts
 @metadata tagstring=remote script execute

-# How to  Execute Scripts on a Remote Server using the PyLabs Framework
+# How to  Execute Scripts on a Remote Server using the Pylabs Framework

 [[warning]]
 **Warning**